-WELCOME to the School of Dentistry Research webpages.
-Our research programmes encompass Public Health and Epidemiological, Tissue Injury & Regeneration and Biomaterials and have strong translational focus.
+Welcome to the School of Dentistry Research.
+Our research programmes encompass Public Health and Epidemiology, Tissue Injury & Regeneration and Biomaterials and have strong translational focus.
 Our mission is to develop novel diagnostic and therapeutic solutions to important oral and general health problems to benefit the population as a whole.
 This translational research brings together world class clinical and experimental scientists with expertise in diverse aspects of dental and oral health research.

 Oral infectious and inflammatory diseases are the most common human diseases worldwide and cause significant morbidity, impacting upon general health, wellbeing and mortality rates.
 Their impact on the economy is substantial.
 Our research is making significant inroads into understanding their pathobiology and translating this into novel treatments.
 Oral cancer is currently the 6th most common form of cancer with survival rates of only 60% and we aim to impact significantly upon these statistics through our collaborative research activities.
 Our interdisciplinary research excellence in the field of tissue repair, regeneration and rehabilitation draws upon multi-disciplinary expertise in the biological, physical and biological sciences to improve current, and develop future, therapeutic solutions.

 Our clinician-basic science partnerships provide broad expertise and enable us to exploit our findings through clinical trials of novel diagnostics and therapeutics in collaboration with our NHS partners.
 While our state-of-the-art purpose built laboratories and associated clinics house cutting-edge technologies enabling us to explore disease mechanisms, improve our understanding of pathogenic processes, and formulate new healthcare solutions.